PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac grabbed a small glass dish and bottle labeled Aqua Fortis from a shelf beneath the counter.
 He carefully poured liquid from the bottle into the dish.
 Then he picked up one of the gold coins, dipped it in the liquid, then examined it carefully.
 If it had turned green, it would have been a sign that the coin was some alloy, or plated lead.
 But this coin remained its reassuring yellow color.
 With a satisfied grunt, he placed the sound coin on the other side of the dish.

-He tested another gold coin after another, pleased to find that all of them were real.
+He tested coin after coin, pleased to find that all of them were real.
 Finally only two coins remained.
 When he tested the the second to the last gold coin of the day it did not turn green.
 It did not smoke.
 It did not sizzle or emit a smell like rotten onions.
 Instead, it hissed, came to life and bit his hand.

 Boltac cursed and threw the evil little thing across the room.
 Then he immediately regretted it.
 With surprising speed for a fat man, he scrabbled out from behind the counter and pursued it.
 In the middle of the floor, the gold coin sprouted thin, insect-like legs and scrabbled for purchase against the boards.
 Boltac tried to stomp it and missed.
 He stomped again and again, hopping through his store, knocking over items in a strange sort of destructive dance.
 The coin scrambled under a rack of rope and strips of leather.
 With a roar, Boltac kicked the rack over and brought his booted foot squarely down upon the creature.